 supports the requested locale.
 If such a provider is found, its other

 methods are called to obtain the requested object or name.
 When checking

-whether a locale is supported, the locale's extensions are ignored.
+whether a locale is supported, the

 If neither the Java runtime environment itself nor an installed provider

 supports the requested locale, the methods go through a list of candidate

 locales and repeat the availability check for each until a match is found.

 The algorithm used for creating a list of candidate locales is same as